30+ OKR Examples for Marketing Teams (2026, Free Toolkit)

 5 Mins read

-Marketing moves fast - and gets messy even faster.
-Between launches, campaigns, content calendars, and shifting KPIs, it’s easy for teams to stay busy but lose sight of what really matters.
+Between launches, campaigns, content calendars, and shifting KPIs, it's easy for marketing teams to stay busy and lose sight of what actually matters.
 Deadlines get hit.
 Dashboards light up.
+Progress is harder to prove.

 Why Marketing Teams Struggle Without OKRs

 Marketing teams juggle a unique mix of creative work, metrics, and cross-functional pressure.
-Without clear OKRs, most teams run into at least one of these common traps:
+Without clear OKRs, most teams fall into predictable traps.

 How to Set Effective Marketing OKRs